 Now for another bit of advice from my mom.
 Use pre-fertilized potting soil, like Miracle-Gro to give plants a boost.
 You won’t have to fertilize until the summertime.
 Great tip!
 I used that tip with these flower containers, and they thrived.
 You can see the thriller in the middle, the geranium.
 The fillers are the marigolds, and the spillers are the blue lobelia.

-Referring Back to My Garden Planner Notebook
+Free Garden Planner Notebook

 What About Your Garden Container Experiences?